OpenNMT/OpenNMT-tf/scripts/wmt/README.md

 # Steps to train a Transformer model on the WMT English-German dataset

-This tutorial outlines the steps required to train a transformer model (originally introduced [here](https://arxiv.org/abs/1706.03762)) on the WMT English-German dataset.
+This tutorial outlines the steps required to train a Transformer model (originally introduced [here](https://arxiv.org/abs/1706.03762)) on the WMT English-German dataset.

 This model achieved the following scores: